dmbarbour/glas/docs/GlasProg.md

 # Program Model for Glas

-The [namespace](GlasNamespaces.md) supports modules and user-defined front-end syntax.
+The glas [namespace](GlasNamespaces.md) is based on a lambda calculus extended with translation, capture, and binding of scopes.
+Beyond that, I'll want primitive definitions to express runtime behavior.
+This runtime behavior must align (by default) with my vision for glas systems, e.g. live coding and orthogonal persistence, concurrency and distribution, backtracking and search, acceleration and transaction-loop optimizations.

+A relevant design concern is that first-class functions tend to interfere with live coding by entangling future program state with past versions of code.
+First-class mutable state has a similar problem, introducing path-dependence into schema updates.
+To control for troublesome entanglements, I propose to introduce an abstract data type for Programs to enforce structure and staging on program composition.

+Program constructors are then provided as primitives via the namespace.
+By convention, this is

+# OLD CONTENT

 Programs are compiled to an AST structure built upon '%\*' primitives.
 This document describes a viable set of primitives for my vision of glas systems and some motivations for them.

 ## Proposed Program Primitives